outbrain/fwumious_wabbit/SPEED.md

 then doing another pass with that as an initial model.

-Unlike VW we also do not track prediction performance during the run - we do not continously compute logloss.
+Unlike VW we also do not track prediction performance during the run - we do not continuously compute logloss.
 Additionally we are interested in the predictions only on the evaluation part of the dataset, therefore a new parameter  --predictions-after allows for skipping outputting all predictions.
-We were surprised to learn that fromatting floating point valuesfor human readable output can take significant time compared to making the prediction itself.
+We were surprised to learn that formatting floating point values for human readable output can take significant time compared to making the prediction itself.

 # Reduced Flexibility in Input Formats